arctrong/md2html/doc_src/readme_java.txt

 # Installation

-The Java implementation is shipped together with other implementations that share some common artifacts like templates, scripts, and documentation.
-First see the [Home page](../readme.html) for the common installation instructions.
+The Java implementation is shipped together with other implementations that share some common artifacts.
+See the [Home page](../readme.html#implementation_specific_documents_links) for more details.
+Here's how the Java version may be installed:

+- Place (or clone from the VCS) directory `md2html` (that contains directory `java`) wherever you like.
+- Define `MD2HTML_HOME` environment variable as the absolute path of directory `md2html`.
+- Take or build the executable artifact (see below).

-Unlike the Python version, Java version in this distribution doesn't contain the executable artifacts.
-They must be built or taken separately.
+Unlike the Python version, the Java version in this distribution doesn't contain the executable artifacts.
+The executable artifact must be built or taken separately.

 ## Using a release build